olmesm/ipsum-cli/README.md

 Copy Lorem Ipsum text into your clipboard from the cli.

-Defaults to 3 paragraphs, but accepts an additional number argument between 1-20.
+Defaults to 3 paragraphs, but accepts an optional number argument between 1-20.

 ```bash
 # Running via npx